Tren de Aragua: Strikes on alleged cartel boats

-On September 2, 2025, U.S. President Donald Trump announced that the U.S. Navy sank an alleged drug vessel, suspected of being operated by members of Tren de Aragua in the Southern Caribbean amid tension between the two countries, killing eleven people.

-On September 15, 2025, U.S. President Donald Trump announced that the military carried out an attack on a boat in the Caribbean, leaving three dead.
-The president claimed the victims were "narco-terrorists from Venezuela."
-This is the second such operation in two weeks.
+On 2 September 2025, US President Donald Trump announced that the US Navy sank an alleged drug vessel, suspected of being operated by members of Tren de Aragua in the Southern Caribbean amid tension between the two countries, killing eleven people.
+On 15 September 2025, President Trump announced on Truth Social that the military carried out an attack on a boat in the Caribbean, leaving three dead.
+The president claimed the victims were "narco-terrorists from Venezuela".
+This was the second such operation in two weeks.
 Trump warned that they will "hunt down" those who attempt to transport drugs.

+On 22 December 2025, the Trump administration confirmed that they were chasing after an oil tanker that was attempting to claim Russian protection.
+The pursuit of the tanker came days after the US government targeted a facility inside of Venezuela where boats that the Trump administration alleges were being loaded with drugs by Tren de Aragua before being set on a course for the United States.